Test Complete

 20 minute read

-EMS professionals should only perform the task of log rolling a patient after gaining an adequate number of personnel to safely do so, and this is largely based on size, weight, and strength of the EMS professionals and the size and weight of the patient.
+EMS professionals should only log roll a patient after gaining an adequate number of personnel to do so safely, and this is largely based on the size, weight, and strength of the EMS professionals and the patient.

 Log rolls are often performed on patients who have suspected neck and/or back injuries.